digitalsolutionsai/scope-config-service/README.md

 ### Protobuf & API Changes

 This project uses Protocol Buffers for its gRPC API.
-The generated Go code for the protobuf client (`*.pb.go`) is committed directly to the repository.
-This is standard practice in Go projects, as it means consumers of your repository do not need to install any tools to build and run the project.

-You only need to regenerate the client code if you make a change to the API definition in `proto/config/v1/config.proto`.
+If you change the API definition in `proto/config/v1/config.proto`, you must regenerate the Go client code:

 **1. Install Generation Tools (First-Time Setup):**

-If you don't have them, install the necessary Go plugins for protobuf generation:

 ```bash
 go install google.golang.org/protobuf/cmd/protoc-gen-go